dejwk/roo_display/README.md

 ### Gradients

 In the previous section, we saw how to define simple horizontal or vertical color gradients.
 You will find support for more sophisticated gradients in `roo_display/color/gradient.h`.
-Specifically, you can use it to define angular, radial, and arbitrary linear gradients, and all of them can be multi-point, and possibly periodic:
+You can define angular, radial, and arbitrary linear gradients, and all of them can be multi-point, and possibly periodic:

 ```cpp
 #include "roo_display/color/gradient.h"
 #include "roo_display/color/hsv.h"